-When Marina Abramovic Dies
+When Marina Abramović Dies

-In one of many long-durational performances in the renewed solo career that followed, Abramovic famously lived in a New York gallery for twelve days without eating or speaking, nourished only by prolonged eye contact with audience members.
+In one of many long-durational performances in the renewed solo career that followed, Abramovi? famously lived in a New York gallery for twelve days without eating or speaking, nourished only by prolonged eye contact with audience members.
 It was here, in 2002, that author James Westcott first encountered her, beginning an exceptionally close relation between biographer and subject.
-When Marina Abramovic Dies draws on Westcott’s personal observations of Abramovic, his unprecedented access to her archive, and hundreds of hours of interviews he conducted with the artist and the people closest to her.
+When Marina Abramović Dies draws on Westcott’s personal observations of Abramovi?, his unprecedented access to her archive, and hundreds of hours of interviews he conducted with the artist and the people closest to her.
 The result is a unique and vivid portrait of the charismatic self-proclaimed “grandmother of performance art.”

 About the Author